-If there’s one thing we can agree on this year, it’s that our “new normal” is a fast-changing reality.
+If there’s one thing we can agree on this year, it’s that our “new normal” is a fast-changing reality for AEP marketing.
 Financial burdens, heightened health risks, social unrest, and anxiety over how long the impact of the coronavirus pandemic might persist have greatly shifted (and shifted again) people’s sense of what’s important.

 Perhaps the willingness among our audiences to change has changed.
 Now we have to ask, “What exactly will it take to move people to consider their Medicare insurance plan options?”
 In this Change Economy, where should we focus?
 Here’s our take.